 - Phlegmatic: Barry, the youngest, described as a "dogged little foot soldier."
 He's a bit too young to have a personality of his own just yet, but what little he displays is easy-going, patient, and almost wearily amused by his siblings (and often his parents).

 - Free-Range Children: Jackson paints a picture of a world where children essentially go off to live their own lives as soon as they step out their front doors.
-Sometimes this childhood freedom is idealized and sometimes it's played for Adult Fear (as when Laurie rides his bike into an oncoming car — this really happened) and sometimes even both at once.
+Sometimes this childhood freedom is idealized and sometimes it's played for drama (as when Laurie rides his bike into an oncoming car — this really happened) and sometimes even both at once.

 - Housewife: Jackson appears as a housewife in her family collections, albeit an often wry and coolly cynical one.

 - Imaginary Friend: Life Among the Savages describes a shopping trip with Laurie, Jannie, and Jannie's seven daughters, all named Martha, whom Jannie has adopted after their real parents killed each other.